SAP-samples/teched2024-developer-keynote/topics/DEV100A-build-chatbot-apps-aicore/README.md

             {"messages": appVars.history }
         ```

-On button tap, since we append the user input to the history variable and later after getting the AI response, append the response role and content to the history variable, the entire chat history is sent to the generative AI hub via the **Create Record** function.
+On button tap, since we append the user input to the history variable and later after getting the AI response, append the role and content from the response to the history variable, the entire chat history is sent to the generative AI hub via the **Create Record** function.
 Since the generative AI hub has the context, it will respond with context relevant answers.

  23. After the success of **Create Record** flow function, set the app variable to history with value as a formula below.